An Efficient Batch Solver for the Singular Value Decomposition on GPUs: Algorithmic Background

 where $\Lambda \in \Cnn$ is diagonal.
 As each step of the algorithm is a similarity transformation, the values along the diagonal of $\Lambda$ are the eigenvalues of $A$, and an eigendecomposition can be obtained by noticing that

 The convergence of the Jacobi SVD algorithm is affected by the order in which the off-diagonal elements are annihilated.
 Jacobi showed that the method converges if, at each step, one annihilates a \emph{pivot}---an element $a_{i,j}$ such that $\abs{a_{i,j}} = \max_{p \neq q} \abs{a_{p,q}}$. \emph{Pivoting} enables faster convergence but, in practice, it is rarely used, because finding the element of largest magnitude requires a search of quadratic complexity, which has a severe impact on performance.
+Practical implementation typically rely on \emph{cyclic strategies}, in which the Jacobi method applies rotations to all off-diagonal index pairs in a fixed, predetermined order that is repeated sweep after sweep.
 Forsythe and Henrici~\cite{fohe60} showed that the method converges globally for the row- and column-cyclic ordering, where one proceeds one row or one column at a time, respectively, annihilating each non-diagonal element of $A$ in turn.
-Hansen~\cite{hans63} introduced the notion of equivalence classes among cyclic orderings.
-Row- and column-cyclic orderings are in the same class, and it can be shown that any cyclic strategy in that class is globally convergent.
-Nazareth~\cite{naza75} further extended these results to a broader class of cyclic orderings.
+Hansen~\cite{hans63} provided the first examples of cyclic strategies that do not converge and introduced the notion of equivalence of orderings, where commuting pivots can be swapped without changing convergence behavior.
+Row- and column-cyclic orderings are in the same equivalence class, and any cyclic ordering in that class is globally convergent.
+Nazareth~\cite{naza75} further extended these results to a broader constructive class of cyclic orderings.
+Hari and Begović Kovač~\cite{habe16} introduced the class of \emph{generalized serial cyclic strategies}.
+They proved that each such ordering yields a uniform per-sweep contraction, and hence global convergence of the Jacobi method.
+For the special case of $n = 4$, one can further prove that the Jacobi method is globally convergent for all 720 cyclic orderings, although a uniform contraction is only achieved after three sweeps~\cite{beha17a}, in general.

 One of the advantages of the Jacobi method is the high potential for parallel execution.
 In fact, off-diagonal elements corresponding to disjoint ($i, j$) pairs can be annihilated concurrently.
-Many parallel algorithms have been proposed in the literature, and orderings suitable for parallel execution are well understood.
+Following the seminal work of Sameh~\cite{same71}, many parallel Jacobi algorithms have been proposed in the literature, and orderings suitable for parallel execution are well understood.
 Brent and Luk~\cite{brlu85} introduced the round-robin ordering, which we use in this paper; an example of this ordering for $n = 8$ is depicted in~\cref{fig:rr}.